casdoor/casdoor-website/docs/syncer/ActiveDirectory.md

 ---
-title: Active Directory
+title: Active Directory syncer
-description: Using Active Directory Syncer to synchronize users from Active Directory
+description: Sync users from Microsoft Active Directory to Casdoor via LDAP/LDAPS.
 keywords: [syncer, active directory, ad, ldap]
 authors: [nomeguy]
 ---

-Active Directory Syncer enables automatic user synchronization from Microsoft Active Directory to Casdoor.
-The syncer connects to Active Directory via LDAP/LDAPS protocol to retrieve user information and keep your user directory synchronized.
+The **Active Directory syncer** pulls users from Microsoft Active Directory into Casdoor over LDAP or LDAPS and keeps the directory in sync.

 ## Prerequisites

-To use the Active Directory syncer, you need:
+You need:

 - An Active Directory domain controller accessible via network
 - A service account with read permissions to the user directory